ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 job control and for storing OMOP vocabulary files.
 Perhaps the easiest option for installing Postgres on MacOSX is to download and install `Postgres.app <https://postgresapp.com/>`_, which takes care of most of the setup and configuration for you.
-Download the .dmg file from the Postgres.app website, run the installer, and click `initialize` to create a new server.
+If you do not have access to a hosted Postgres server, download the .dmg file from the Postgres.app website, run the installer, and click `initialize` to create a new server.

 After everything is installed and running, you will see an elephant icon in the menu bar at the upper right corner of your screen.
 Click the icon and a menu will appear.
 The button in the lower right corner of the menu can be used to start and stop the database server.
 For now, click the button and stop the server, since we need to make a small change to the postgres configuration file.
+You will need to follow these configuration steps as well if you have a hosted Postgres instance.

 Edit the PostgreSQL Config File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^